IP-Borisov-Addict-79/pandoc-book-template/demo.md

 > **Note** the "minus" character before "at" sign in the reference code: it suppresses insertion of _equation prefix_ ("`eqnPrefix`" which is set to "`eq.`\ " by default); i.e. without this minus the resulting reference would look like "([@eq:energy])" rather than just\ "([-@eq:energy])".

 Pandoc can covert TeX-math to codes intended for several math rendering engines, most prominent of them are [MathJax](https://www.mathjax.org/) and [MathML](https://www.w3.org/TR/MathML/).
 Most web-browsers support both, but your average epub-reader supports only MathML.
 Thus, when converting to EPUB, the "`--mathml`" option is _always_ recommended.
-It is also the default option for HTML conversion, it can be changed to other value (see "`HTML_MATH`" line in `settings.mk`):
+This is also the default option for HTML conversion and it can be changed to other value (see "`HTML_MATH`" line in `settings.mk`):

 ```console
 $ make HTML_MATH=--mathjax
 ```

-That will produce a HTML document that renders equations via MathJax.
+This will produce a HTML document that renders equations via MathJax.

-> **Another consideration** when choosing the math rendering option: a web-page that displays MathML is completely self-contained, while MathJax by default relies heavily on external web.
+> **Another consideration** when choosing a math rendering option: a web-page that displays MathML is completely self-contained, while MathJax by default relies heavily on external web.

 ### 1.3.3 Tables